ZerimArvinn/Genesys-API/GenesysUserManagementAPI/readme.md

-Genesys REST API
+<h1>Genesys REST API<h1>

-This API is a basic User Management System.
-It will allow the creation, deletion, update of user objects and also contains a login endpoint.
+<p>This API is a basic User Management System.
+It will allow the creation, deletion, update of user objects and also contains a login endpoint.<p>

 The Schema for a User object is as follows.